A Learning-Based Ansatz Satisfying Boundary Conditions in Variational Problems: Introduction

-In this work, we propose an ansatz that satisfies the boundary conditions of admissible functions for the variational problem, thereby avoiding the need for a penalty term.
-This ansatz consists of a term with boundary behavior and another term formed by the product of a neural network and a polynomial.
-The polynomial can be adjusted to vanish at the boundary of the domain, ensuring that the boundary conditions are satisfied.
-For the rest of the domain, the behavior of the ansatz is dominated by the product of the neural network and the polynomial.
+In recent works \cite{Berr23,Sha25}, several ansatzes have been proposed to enforce the boundary conditions of admissible functions in PINNs (Physics-Informed Neural Networks) and VPINNs (Variational Physics-Informed Neural Networks), thereby avoiding the need for penalty terms.
+However, these works only provide numerical experiments and do not include theoretical results supporting the proposed ansatzes.
+In this work, we revisit the idea of using ansatzes that exactly satisfy the boundary conditions, but we introduce a simpler construction together with the corresponding theoretical results that justify the proposed approach in Sobolev spaces.
+This ansatz consists of one term that enforces the boundary behaviour and another term given by the product of a neural network and a function $g$, chosen so that their ratio remains differentiable inside the domain.
+The function $g$ can be adjusted to vanish at the boundary of the domain, ensuring that the boundary conditions are satisfied.
+For the rest of the domain, the behavior of the ansatz is dominated by the product of the neural network and the function $g$.
+It is important to point out that, since the Lagrangian usually depends of the admisible functions and their derivatives, Sobolev spaces are the natural framework to demonstrate the theorems that support the proposed ansatzes.

-Throughout this work, we demonstrate that the product of a polynomial without roots inside the domain and a neural network with a hidden layer is dense in the set of continuous functions.
+Throughout this work, we demonstrate that the product of a polynomial and a single-hidden-layer neural network is dense in the relevant Sobolev spaces, provided that the polynomial is chosen so that their ratio remains differentiable inside the domain.
 This property allows us to consider the proposed ansatz as an admissible function to approximate the solution of the variational problem using the Ritz method approach.
+It is important to point out that the conditions ensuring the validity of using this type of ansatz had not been theoretically established before.
+Moreover, we present numerical experiments showing that the proposed ansatz significantly reduces the complexity of the neural network and prevents misleading outcomes in the optimization of the action functional (for instance, obtaining lower action values at the cost of not satisfying the boundary conditions exactly).

 The remainder of the paper is organized as follows: The problem definition, theorems, and lemmas required are presented in Section 2.
 The ansatz and proposed method are described in Section 3.
 Several examples and comparative results are shown to compare the performance of the proposed method with the well-established Deep Ritz Method.
 Finally, concluding remarks are presented in Section 7.